DMIC-Lab/.github/profile/README.md

 If you get a safeboot screen, run systemctl reboot --firmware-setup Boot settings, turn off safe boot
 Verify installation with nvidia-smi

+### PyQT5 Compatibility Issues
+GUIs in this repository use PyQT5.
+Please use opencv-python-headless to avoid compatibility issues.